KSP-KOS/KOS_DOC/source/summary_topics/controlStyles.md

 ### Control Styles and Best Practices with kOS

 There are many ways one can write a control program for any given scenario.
 The goal of this section is bring a novice kOS programmer from the end of the [QUICK START Tutorial](summary_topics/gettingstarted/index.html) up to writing and tuning their very own PID controller.
-We will look at code that works and code that works well.
 It is my hope that the reader will develop a sense of elegance and capability when writing his or her own kOS programs.

 ### The Major Styles of Control Programs